-In many classes (e.g., CS553/CS445E Introduction to Networking Technologies, CS575/CS445A Advanced Local Area Networks, CS685 Network Management, CS690 System Simulation and Modeling, and CS699 Professional Seminar in Computer Science), I encourage students to conduct research and write project papers on modern networking technologies.
-I assign individual projects that include all components of feasibility study, analysis, synthesis, architectural design, application, and evaluation of selected networking systems.
-I encourage students to select topics for their projects that would be valuable for companies and the community.
-Usually, students demonstrate their project portfolios during the job interviews.
-Such demonstration of their actual professional skills helps them in finding the job immediately after the graduation.
+In many classes (e.g., CS553 Introduction to Networking Technologies, CS575 Advanced Local Area Networks, CS685 Network Management, CS690 System Simulation and Modeling, and CS699 Professional Seminar in Computer Science), the instructor encourages students to conduct research and write project papers on modern networking technologies.
+The assigned individual projects include all the components of feasibility study, analysis, synthesis, architectural design, application, and evaluation of selected networking systems.
+The students are motivated to select topics for projects that would be valuable for companies and the community.
+Usually, they demonstrate their project portfolios during the job interviews.
+Such demonstration of their actual professional skills helps students in finding a job immediately after the graduation.